Wood Pulp Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 E-commerce鈥搇ed corrugated packaging boom
+• 4.2.1 E-commerce-led corrugated packaging demand

-• 4.2.3 Plastic-to-fiber substitution driven by single-use-plastic bans
+• 4.2.3 Plastic-to-fiber substitution from packaging regulation

 • 4.3 Market Restraints

-• 4.3.2 Tightening wastewater and airborne-chemical regulations
+• 4.3.2 Tightening wastewater, air emissions, and bleaching compliance

 • 4.4 Regulatory Landscape